 It’s possible that you did get a bad batch of strings, so if you purchased several sets at once, maybe you got several sets of bad strings.

 Truthfully, this isn’t that common, however, and string breakage probably has a lot more to do with the reasons I’ve mentioned already above.

 8) An Issue with the Nut

 Another less common reason is due to something going wrong in the nut.
-The nut is the area where the guitar strings sit in, but rather than being in the saddle on the body of the guitar, the nut is just on the headstock, right before the tuning posts.
+As I pointed out in my guide to nuts, the nut is the area where the guitar strings sit in, but rather than being in the saddle on the body of the guitar, the nut is just on the headstock, right before the tuning posts.

 Some guitar players reportedly use some kind of lubricant for the string in the nut.
 I don’t do this, and I’ve never done this, but some people claim to do it.

 Other Important Tips For String Longevity

 Thankfully, there are a ton of different things you can do to increase your string’s longevity, and thwart them from breaking.
 You can wash your hands before you start playing, or always wipe the strings down after you’ve played the instrument.